geckosio/snapshot-interpolation/README.md

 // import @geckos.io/snapshot-interpolation
 import { SnapshotInterpolation } from '@geckos.io/snapshot-interpolation'

-// initialize the library
-const SI = new SnapshotInterpolation()
+// initialize the library (add your server's fps in milliseconds) const SI = new SnapshotInterpolation(serverFPS)

 // when receiving the snapshot on the client this.on('update', (snapshot) => {